 - Show viewers around your home.

-- If someone wants to make an offer, the simplest solution is to use Steeple’s Private Sale Assist service to make sure everything is taken care of professionally and there are no nasty surprises.
-Alternatively, you can source an Offer to Purchase document and customise it as necessary.
+- If someone wants to make an offer, you can source an Offer to Purchase document and customise it as necessary.
 Once signed by both the buyer and the seller, a conveyancer should be able to move the process along from a legal perspective.

-Steeple’s solution is best for the modern seller who wants to sell cost-effectively.
+The online estate agency solution works best for the modern seller who wants to sell cost-effectively.
 There is no need to choose between selling privately by owner or an estate agent when you can have the best of both worlds – all the advice and marketing support together with a low commission only payable on sale!